NEWS

 Why Cubes?

 When making these videos, I wanted a 3D animation to display the generative art.
-The video came out really well using cubes rather than a 3D display panel.
+The video came out really well.
+Patryk Jaworski (Leicester) did the 3D work and made the video.

-Cubes have a history in art, reviled by Futurists (‘The Painting of Sounds, Noises and Smells’, Marinetti, 1913) and admired by conceptualists.
-Sol LeWitt’s ‘Variations of Incomplete Open Cubes’ (1974) and Manfred Mohr’s ‘Cubic Limit’ series from 1973.
-In Star Trek, the Borg spaceship is in sharp contrast to the sleek curves of the Starship Enterprise.
+Cubes have a history in art.
+Reviled by Futurists as not dynamic enough (referring to the early ‘analytic’ cubism) in ‘The Painting of Sounds, Noises and Smells’, Marinetti, 1913, and later admired by conceptualists.
+Cubism!
+Followed by Sol LeWitt’s ‘Variations of Incomplete Open Cubes’ (1974) and Manfred Mohr’s ‘Cubic Limit’ series from 1973.
+In the media, Star Trek, the Borg spaceship is in sharp contrast to the sleek curves of the Starship Enterprise.

 There’s also the link to modern CGI graphics as used in movies, and everywhere else.
 Cubes are a 3D primitive used in computer graphics from the start of the industry.